A/B testing statistics can often seem overwhelming, but they are essential for making informed decisions.

 You run an A/B test on a website, comparing two call-to-action buttons:

-• Original button conversion rate – 5%
+- Original button conversion rate – 5%

-• Variation button conversion rate – 8%
+- Variation button conversion rate – 8%

-Now, you’re tempted to declare the variation button as the winner.
+Now, you’re tempted to declare the variation button the winner.
 But will the conversion rate hold if you direct all visitors to the variation button?

-The data alone isn’t enough to conclude.
+The data alone isn’t enough to draw a conclusion.

 Confidence Level